NodeSecure/Governance/README.md

 ---

-Contributors on one and/or many open-source projects that touch the SlimIO project.
+Contributors on one and/or many open-source projects that touch the NodeSecure project.

 ### TBC